-You will undertake modules from an MSc programme at Cardiff University focused on compound semiconductors, either in Physics or Engineering.
+You will undertake modules from an MSc programme at Cardiff University focused on compound semiconductors, either in Physics or Electronics.
 This will include a significant practical component including relevant software and cleanroom training.
 If you complete all requirements, you will be awarded the MSc.

 PhD project selection

 During the first year, you will develop your PhD Project through an iterative process.
 PhD projects are proposed by CDT supervisors at the four universities and provided in a catalogue to students.
 Students submit their projects in order of preference, according to guidance provided annually*.
 Students meet with supervisors offering the projects, along with the second supervisor and industrial partner where relevant.
 The supervisor provides feedback to the Management Board, which allocates the projects with due consideration to student and supervisor preferences, utilisation of industrial funding and the balance of awards between University partners.
 Over the life of the CDT, a minimum of 10 students will be based at each of Manchester, Sheffield and UCL for their PhD project, and a minimum of 20 will be based at Cardiff.
 Each of the universities have provided additional awards to cover the difference between Home and International students’ fees in proportion to their expected intakes.

 *note that a small number of research projects, due to issues of national security, may not be available to International students from certain countries.